docker/compose/docs/rails.md

 +++
 <![end-metadata]-->

-## Quickstart: Compose and Rails
+## Quickstart: Docker Compose and Rails

-This Quickstart guide will show you how to use Compose to set up and run a Rails/PostgreSQL app.
+This Quickstart guide will show you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
 Before starting, you'll need to have [Compose installed](install.md).

 ### Define the project